Shetaa50/maze_solver-in-java-/README.md

-this program was ade in java to resemble a solution for the rat in a maze problem using "DFS" and multi-threading showing them in real-time progress in a simple GUI, the maze is represented by a 2D matrix
+this program was made in java to resemble a solution for the rat in a maze problem using "DFS" and multi-threading showing them in real-time progress in a simple GUI, the maze is represented by a 2D matrix

 the developers contributing to :